Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 The background image for the site was made by myself in Gimp Studio

-I should mention however that despite the source links all of the images are using assets from Nintendo's Pokemon.
+I should mention however that despite the source links provided, all of the images are using assets from Nintendo's Pokemon.
 #
 ## Acknowledgement